eth-infinitism/EIPs/EIPS/eip-00.md

 and should return a value different from `MAGIC_VALUE_SENDER` or `MAGIC_VALUE_PAYMASTER` accordingly in order to enable gas estimation.

+One acceptable way to achieve this behavior for Smart Contract Accounts is to compare the `signature` parameter to a predetermined "dummy signature" and to return without reverting in case the values match.
+This will not result in transaction being authorized as long as returned value does not include `MAGIC_VALUE_SENDER`.

 ## Rationale

 ### Using Solidity method selectors in a Core EIP